Coroner’s inquest process - what to expect

 - anyone whose actions the coroner believes may have contributed to the death, accidentally or otherwise

-Stage 1 – establishing the scope of the inquest
+Stage 1 – establishing what the inquest will cover

 The solicitor will find out:

 - Who will be called upon to provide a witness statement

 - Which of these witnesses will attend the inquest in person and which of them will just provide a written statement

 - What documents are being obtained by the coroner, such as hospital and GP medical records, employment files and, if applicable, a workplace accident book

 - Whether a medical or other expert should be instructed to assist in the coroner's inquest

 - How long the inquest will be listed for (this might be an hour, a half day, a full day, or multiple days)

 If the solicitor feels that something isn't being covered, they will highlight this.
 Every inquest is different and the full scope of evidence that can be called upon will vary depending on the circumstances.
 That's why it's really important to work closely with the coroner to make sure that absolutely nothing is missed.